-17. Whenever this House has been informed of the likelihood of the continued absence of both the Speaker and the Deputy Speaker for longer than seven consecutive Parliamentary working days, this House may appoint a member to act as Deputy Chairperson of Committees while the Chairperson of Committees acts as Speaker and the Deputy Chairperson of Committees as Chairperson of Committees, until the Speaker or the Deputy Speaker resumes the Chair or this House decides otherwise.
+17. Whenever this House has been informed of the likelihood of the continued absence of both the Speaker and the Deputy Speaker for longer than seven consecutive parliamentary working days, this House may appoint a member to act as House Chairperson while the House Chairperson so designated acts as Speaker, until the Speaker or the Deputy Speaker becomes available or this House decides otherwise.